Regarding diet consistency, I don’t do cheat days or cheat meals. I have in the past, but not currently.

 Feelings that we have blown all of our progress (you probably didn’t) or that somehow we have lost our fallen off the tracks (you didn’t) become an obstacle to try to tackle.

-Along with the physical toll, your body is also trying to deal with processing all that excellent cheat food.
+Along with the physical toll, your body also tries to deal with processing all that excellent cheat food.

 And here is where we need to remember about cheating…despite how it makes you feel after, and however it makes you think about your motivation to go forward, this IS a part of the plan.